chickenMuggets/chickenMuggets.github.io/README.md

 Can I access the old website
 ---
-Yes, once the website is finished and merged into the main, the old website will be published [here](https://chickenmuggets.github.io/legacy)
+Yes, you can find the old website [here](https://chickenmuggets.github.io/Legacy)